 Investment objective:

-We invest in companies whose business model delivers environmental benefits, such as reduced energy and resource consumption, reduced air and water emissions and reduced waste, contributing to the UN Sustainable Development Goals.
+To own and develop companies that contribute to the sustainable development of our environment.
+We invest in companies that through their business model deliver an environmental benefit, such as reduced consumption of energy and resources, reduced emissions to air and water and reduced waste, which contributes to the UN Sustainable Development Goals.

 We are always on the lookout for companies with the drive and desire to develop.
 Our investments focus on established companies with profitable growth and a turnover of between SEK 100 and 750 million, as well as additional acquisitions, which may be smaller.